GNN-DIP: Neural Corridor Selection for Decomposition-Based Motion Planning: Preliminaries and Related Work

 \begin{definition}[Motion Planning Problem] Given a workspace $\mathcal{W}$ with obstacles $\mathcal{O} = \{O_1, \ldots, O_m\}$ (arbitrary simple polygons in 2D, axis-aligned boxes in 3D), the free space is $\mathcal{F} = \mathcal{W} \setminus \bigcup_{i=1}^{m} O_i$.
 Given start and goal configurations $q_s, q_g \in \mathcal{F}$, the \emph{optimal motion planning problem} seeks a continuous path $\sigma^* : [0,1] \to \mathcal{F}$ with $\sigma(0) = q_s$, $\sigma(1) = q_g$, minimizing the path length $\ell(\sigma) = \int_0^1 \|\dot{\sigma}(t)\| \, dt$:

 \end{definition}

-\begin{definition}[Free-Space Decomposition] A \emph{free-space decomposition} of $\mathcal{F}$ is a finite collection of closed convex cells $\mathcal{C} = \{c_1, \ldots, c_n\}$ such that: \begin{enumerate} \item $\bigcup_{i=1}^{n} c_i = \overline{\mathcal{F}}$ (coverage), \item $\mathrm{int}(c_i) \cap \mathrm{int}(c_j) = \emptyset$ for $i \neq j$ (non-overlapping interiors), \item Each $c_i$ is convex. \end{enumerate} In 2D, we use Constrained Delaunay Triangulation (CDT) with obstacle edges as constraints and parity-based classification to identify free faces.
+\begin{definition}[Free-Space Decomposition] A \emph{free-space decomposition} of $\mathcal{F}$ is a finite collection of closed convex cells $\mathcal{C} = \{c_1, \ldots, c_n\}$ such that (i)~$\bigcup_{i=1}^{n} c_i = \overline{\mathcal{F}}$ (coverage), (ii)~$\mathrm{int}(c_i) \cap \mathrm{int}(c_j) = \emptyset$ for $i \neq j$ (non-overlapping interiors), and (iii)~each $c_i$ is convex.
+In 2D, we use Constrained Delaunay Triangulation (CDT) with obstacle edges as constraints and parity-based classification to identify free faces.
 In 3D with axis-aligned box obstacles, we employ a \emph{Slab convex decomposition}: obstacle face coordinates define axis-aligned splitting planes; obstacle cells are removed and adjacent free cells are greedily merged, producing a compact set of convex boxes. \end{definition}

 \begin{definition}[Cell Adjacency Graph] The \emph{cell adjacency graph} $G = (\mathcal{C}, \mathcal{P})$ is defined over the free-space cells of Definition~\ref{def:decomp}, with cells as nodes and portals as edges.
 A \emph{portal} $p_{ij} \in \mathcal{P}$ exists between cells $c_i$ and $c_j$ if they share a $(d{-}1)$-dimensional face (an edge segment in 2D, a rectangular face in 3D).
 Each portal $p_{ij}$ is characterized by its geometric attributes: endpoints $\{a_{ij}, b_{ij}\}$ and midpoint $m_{ij}$, with size measure $\lambda_{ij}$ defined as the segment length $\|a_{ij} - b_{ij}\|$ in 2D or the face area in 3D. \end{definition}